0ldMaid/LiteMarket/README.md

 <br>

 <p>TOR torrc file</p>
-You can use TOR to host your store from any computer with any interent connection.
-The LiteMarket can connect to stores using TOR, but to host your store you need to download TOR.
+You can use TOR to host your store from any computer with any internet connection.
+The LiteMarket can connect to stores using Orchid, but to host your store you need to download TOR.
 And change the torrc file to these settings.

 HiddenServiceDir C:\Users\...YOUR DOCUMENTS!...\Documents\tor\hidden_service